alecive/alecive.github.io/_posts/2016-05-30-CV-AlessandroRoncone.md

    location: Italian Institute of Technology (IIT), Genova IT
    location-link: http://www.iit.it
    description: I have partnered with the Italian Institute of Technology during my MSc thesis.
 See the <i>`Education`</i> section below for details about my master thesis.
- - name: Icon Designer
+ - name: Icon Designer in Outsourcing
-   title: Icon Designer in outsourcing
    start: Jul.
    end: Oct.
 2013
    location: Coop la Lucerna
    location-link: http://cooplalucerna.it/
    description: "<i>Coop la Lucerna</i> is a farm right in the middle of Pianura Padana, IT.
 During the process of restructuring their online offerings, they contacted me in order to implemented a set of icons for their website.
 The icons were a set of 20 vegetables, rendered in a flat and minimal look."
- - name: Icon Designer
+ - name: Icon Designer in Outsourcing
-   title: Icon Designer in outsourcing
    start: Oct.
    end: Dec.
 2011
    location: Magor Corp.
    location-link: http://www.magorcorp.com/
    description: "I have been contacted in order to design a new set of icons for their tele-collaboration software (a Skype-like alternative oriented toward telepresence and teleconference).
 I designed a total of 30 icons."
- - name: Icon Designer
+ - name: Icon Designer in Outsourcing
-   title: Icon Designer in outsourcing
    start: Feb.
    end: Mar.
 2010
    location: The Castle Project